MullaiGreatify/Greatify_ERP_Automation/README.md

 - ### Test Data
   The project uses *csv* file to store test data. *CSVReader* used to retrieve the data.
-  Student document path need to mention in the csv file.
+  Student data and document path which we are going to onboard in the school admin dashboard need to mention in the csv file.

 ## Reports